mayflower-state/legislation/docs/county/ordinances/ordinance-8.md

 ## Section I - Definitions

-1. The District Attorney’s Office shall be defined as the body currently found in the Department of Justice group, entitled to the following ranks;
-    1. District Attorney
-    2. New Haven County Prosecutor’s Office
+1. **Fire Department** - Defined as the New Haven County Fire Department.
-    3. Legal Staff

-## Section II - Provisions

-1. The District Attorney’s Office shall be led by the District Attorney as prescribed by existing State and Common Law
-2. In the Absence of the District Attorney, the District Attorney’s Office shall be led by either of the following, whilst ensuring the responsibilities stipulated by the constitution of the State of Mayflower remain within the District Attorney’s Office;
-    1. An individual explicitly appointed by the District Attorney as their Deputy.
-    2. An appointee designated by the County Executive who serves as a member of the District Attorney’s Office.
+2. **Member** - Defined as a member of the Fire Department.
-    3. The longest-serving Assistant District Attorney at the time a vacancy in the office of the District Attorney is created provided a Deputy District Attorney has not been appointed and the County Executive elects not to designate an appointee.
-3. The leadership of the District Attorney’s Office shall return to the District Attorney after an election for the office has been held by the Mayflower Electoral Commission.
+3. **Officer** - Defined as a Lieutenant or higher rank in the Fire Department.
+4. **Volunteer** - Defined as a member, who is not an officer, who is not paid.
+5. **Mutual Aid** - Defined as a group other than the Fire Department requested to assist the Fire Department.
+6. **Disaster** - Defined as a major event requiring additional resources and personnel the fire department cannot provide.

-## Section III - Enforcement
+## Section II - Text

-1. The next District Attorney of New Haven County shall appoint a Deputy DA or elect to allow the provision of Section II.b.ii to go into effect.
+1. All members of the Fire Department must enter through an application.
+2. Members are considered part-time or full-time if:
+    1. Member is on the fire department team while on premise or on call.
+    2. Member is assigned and/or working on administrative tasks.
+    3. Member is an officer of the fire department.
+3. Members are considered volunteer if:
+    1. Member does not go on team other than to respond to calls for service.
+4. A Disaster can be declared and determined overby the County Executive, County Sheriff, County Fire Chief, Assistant Fire Chief, or a Battalion Chief.
+5. Members of the following agencies will be considered Mutual Aid:
+    1. Mayflower Parks & Wildlife
+    2. Mayflower National Guard
+    3. New Haven County Transit Authority
+    4. Mayflower Citizens who are members of the Stapleton County Fire Department.
+6. Individuals who are members of Mutual Aid agencies listed in (S2.C) may enter the Fire Department group as a Volunteer during a Disaster.
+7. Individuals who enter the Fire Department as a volunteer through Mutual Aid during a Disaster will resign or be let go once the Disaster is determined over.
+8. Members who are considered volunteers who violate the Public Servants Act will be required to become compliant with the act or resign immediately from the fire department.
+9. Members who are volunteers are not considered employees but as unpaid members.

-## Section IV - General Provisions
+## Section III - General Provisions

-1. Upon this County Ordinance being published, it shall go into effect immediately.
-All conflicting Municipal Ordinances & County Ordinances will be declared null and void
+1. Upon this County Ordnance being published, it shall go into effect immediately.
+All conflicting Municipal Ordinances & County Ordinances will be declared null and void.

 </div>